Developer Tools

 6. Numbers in Quotes

-If a value should be a number, don't put it in quotes โ€” "price": "15000" is a string, not a number. "price": 15000 is a number.
+If a value should be a number, don't put it in quotes, "price": "15000" is a string, not a number. "price": 15000 is a number.

-Formatting JSON (Beautifying)
+Formatting

-API responses and configuration files are often minified โ€” all whitespace removed.
+API responses and configuration files are often minified, all whitespace removed.
 This is efficient to transmit but impossible to read.
 Formatting (or "beautifying") adds consistent indentation to make the structure visible.
 FreeToolVault's JSON Formatter adds 2-space indentation automatically.

-Minifying JSON
+Minifying

-Before sending JSON in an API request or storing it in a database, you typically want to minify it โ€” remove all unnecessary whitespace, line breaks, and indentation.
+Before sending JSON to an API or storing it in a database, strip out all the whitespace.
 This reduces payload size and speeds up transmission.
 Our JSON Formatter's Minify button does this in one click.

 1. Go to FreeToolVault JSON Formatter